 Protecting the eyes from UV rays is easy and does work.

-The reason that prams can be a babies worst enemy is because when they don’t have any UV protection in their eyes they are laying down in a pram looking up at the sun.
+Why a pram can be a babies worst enemy is because when they don’t have any UV protection in their eyes (chromophores) like adults, they are laying down in a pram looking up at the sun.
 Even when they get a little older and are sitting up in a pram they can receive up to 3 times more UV rays in a pram than an adult standing up.
 Especially if the pram is low to the ground and facing forward.
 Even bringing the cover or hood over, only makes it worse as UV rays bounces of hard surfaces like asphalt, concrete or even water and then gets trapped under the hood and due to the shape of most covers the UV rays concentrate on the babies head.

-So what should you look for in a pram that will provide the best possible UV protection for your baby’s eyes.
+So what should you look for in a pram that will give the best possible UV protection for your baby’s eyes.

 a high pram – to stop UV from bouncing up off the ground and into the pram.